Bursty or heavy? The surprise of bright Population III systems in the Reionization era: Modeling the Pop III UVLF

 We adopt the model of \citet[][see also~\citealt{Munoz_2023_Zeus21, Qin_2020}]{Cruz_2024} for the average Pop~III SFR of systems hosted in halos of mass $\Mh$:

 where $f_\mathrm{b} \approx 0.16$ is the cosmic baryon fraction \citep{Planck_2020}, and assume a double power-law functional form for the star-formation efficiency (SFE)

 which encodes feedback as in the case of Pop~II galaxies~\citep{Moster_2013, Furlanetto_2017, Sabti_2022}.
-Similar to \citet{Cruz_2024}, we will assume a flat SFE with $\alphastar = \betastar = 0$, corresponding to a low-feedback scenario (see the discussion in Appendix~\ref{app:further_modeling}), and $\Mp \sim 10^7 ~\Msun$, while the amplitude $\epsilonstar$ is free to vary.
-We also assume a duty-cycle
+Similar to \citet{Cruz_2024}, we will assume a flat SFE with $\alphastar = \betastar = 0$, corresponding to a low-feedback scenario, and $\Mp \sim 10^7 ~\Msun$, while the amplitude $\epsilonstar$ is free to vary.
+We also incorporate a duty-cycle

 that parametrizes the fraction of halos hosting Pop~III stars as a function of $\Mh$.
-It is often assumed that Pop~III galaxies form above the molecular-cooling limit\footnote{Note that the exact value of $\Mmol(z)$ (as well as $\alphastar$) are of limited interest for the present work, as they predominantly affect the faint end of the UVLF, beyond direct constraints, but see the discussion in Appendix~\ref{app:further_modeling}.}, until a threshold mass $\Mup = \Matom (z) \simeq 3.3 \times 10^7 ~\Msun [(1 + z)/21]^{3/2}$ (corresponding to a virial temperature of $\sim 10^4$~K, \citealt{Oh_Haiman_2002}), as systems begin to retain metals and transition from Pop~III to Pop~II star formation.
+It is often assumed that Pop~III galaxies form above the molecular-cooling limit, until a threshold mass $\Mup = \Matom (z) \simeq 3.3 \times 10^7 ~\Msun [(1 + z)/21]^{3/2}$ (corresponding to a virial temperature of $\sim 10^4$~K, \citealt{Oh_Haiman_2002}), as systems begin to retain metals and transition from Pop~III to Pop~II star formation.
 Here, instead, we relax this assumption and allow the upper mass cut-off $\Mup$ to vary as a free parameter of the model.
+Note that the exact value of $\Mmol(z)$ (as well as $\alphastar$) are of limited interest for the present work, as they predominantly affect the faint end of the UVLF, beyond direct constraints (but see the discussion in Appendix~\ref{app:further_modeling}).
+Our choice of $\betastar = 0$ is also examined in Appendix~\ref{app:further_modeling}, where we study the constraints on $\betastar$ imposed by observations with fixed values of $\Mup$ -- strongly degenerate with $\betastar$.

-Note that the conversion factor $\kappaUV$ in Equation~\ref{eq:LUV_III} is fully degenerate with the normalization $\epsilonstar$ in Equation~\ref{eq:fstar_III}.
+The conversion factor $\kappaUV$ in Equation~\ref{eq:LUV_III} is also fully degenerate with the normalization $\epsilonstar$ in Equation~\ref{eq:fstar_III}.
 Therefore, we can define an effective UV-emission efficiency~\citep{Munoz_2023}